soch7188/smartone_hackathon_2018_bunpo/nlu.md

 - i want to eat so bad
 - i am so hungry
 - why am i so hungry?
+- I am so hungry
+- I want to eat so bad

 ## intent:ask_user_points
 - how many points do I have?